Asia policymakers spared Fed jolt, look to support shaky economies

 MORE EASING IN ASIA

-Others, however, cautioned that higher interest rates would pose problems for economies that were too reliant on debt-fuelled growth.
+Others, however, cautioned that higher interest rates would pose problems for economies that were too reliant on debt-fueled growth.

 "The Fed's hike will stiffen the headwinds for growth in Asia," said Fred Neumann, HSBC's chief Asia economist.